 Multicultural Counseling Techniques to Use with Your Clients

-Counselors may consider using the following multicultural therapy techniques when working with culturally diverse clientele:
+A professional counselor or mental health professional may consider using the following multicultural therapy techniques when working with culturally diverse clientele: